nosqlbench/nosqlbench/engine-docs/src/main/resources/docs-for-nb/04_designing/02_data_bindings.md

 ## Data Bindings

-Procedural data generation is built-in to the DSBench runtime by way of the [Virtual DataSet](http://virtdata.io/) library.
+Procedural data generation is built-in to the nosqlbench runtime by way of the [Virtual DataSet](http://virtdata.io/) library.
 This allows us to create named data generation recipes.
 These named recipes for generated data are called bindings.
 Procedural generation for test data has [many benefits](http://docs.virtdata.io/why_virtdata/why_virtdata/) over shipping bulk test data around, including speed and deterministic behavior.
 With the VirtData approach, most of the hard work is already done for us.
 We just have to pull in the recipes we want.

 You can add a bindings section like this: